menzehua/DeCTI/README.md

 ## 2. Architecture
 The network architecture combines convolutional layers for local feature extraction with window-based transformer encoders for modeling long-range charge trailing.

-(1) Reformulating CTI correction as a 1-D sequence-tosequence task by treating each column vector as an individual sample.
+-Reformulating CTI correction as a 1-D sequence-tosequence task by treating each column vector as an individual sample.

-(2) Designing a normalization method tailored to astronomical image distributions to stabilize and accelerate training.
+-Designing a normalization method tailored to astronomical image distributions to stabilize and accelerate training.

-(3) Introducing a hybrid main network that combines CNN layers and 1-D Transformer encoders within fixed windows.
+-Introducing a hybrid main network that combines CNN layers and 1-D Transformer encoders within fixed windows.

 <img src="figs/DeCTI.png" width="80%" title="Architecture">